jundalisay/spblist/content/en/material/principles/part-2/chapter-01.md

-The spatial layer leads to spacetime and sets the speed of light, since it is superior to the the 3 lower Layers of:
+The spatial layer leads to spacetime and sets the speed of light, since it is superior to the 3 lower Layers of:
 - Electromagnetism
 - Weak Force
 - Strong Force